 Examples of lending and investment schemes include:

 Some organisations look to their local communities for financing and issue community bonds or shares.
 Bond and share issues are heavily regulated and you must seek professional legal advice at a very early stage.

 Community bond issues are offers to people to lend money to a community organisation.
 The money is paid back at an agreed time.
 Companies limited by guarantee and community issue companies are permited to issue bonds, but get specialist seek legal advice before you proceed.

 Community share issues are a way of inviting people to invest in a community owned business.
-There is no offer to pay people back, but dividends are paid out of future profits.
 Share issues are bound by complex rules and legal advice is essential.
 Most community share issues are made by co-operative societies or community benefit societies.
-The ability of companies limited by guarantee and community interest companies ability to issue shares is extremely restricted.
+The ability of companies limited by guarantee and community interest companies to issue shares is extremely restricted.
 It is not unusual for a company limited by guarantee to form a co-operative society or community benefit society for the purposes of issuing shares.

 A practical guide to community share issues is available to download from the Community Shares website.